amberisvibin-old/z80screentest/README.md

 # z80screentest

-This is a simple program I used to help design and test the character font I am planning on using.
+z80screentest is a simple program I used to help design and test the character font I am planning on using in the [chibi-pc80 project](https://github.com/amberisvibin/chibi-pc80).
 It's capabilities are limited to only white on black text.
 It will likely be updated and expanded for my design needs.

 ### Dependencies: